Frequently Asked Questions: Fellowship-wide Vote

 There is no need to notify MA World Services of change in service roles.
 This includes if the next service member has the electronic ballot information and is able to facilitate the voting process for the group/meeting.

-Would there be any financial loss to the fellowship if the motion passes?
+Would there be any financial loss to the fellowship if a motion passes?

 No, there is no cost associated with altering the digital versions of all documents.